baldrick/baldrick.github.com/_posts/2021-01-29-electrification.md

 Theoretically trivial but, having followed the instructions, I repeatedly got connection problems on multiple occasions over multiple days.
 The internet agrees: lots of people have had the same problem.

-Fortunately it's relative simple to fix: email Tesla service with proof of ownership and they'll do the rest.
+Fortunately it's relatively simple to fix: email Tesla service with proof of ownership and they'll do the rest.
 It took a few days but ... job done.

 <img src="/images/tesla/tesla-mobile-service.jpg" height="150px">